 Why is an ABG useful?

 Chances are your doctor will want to obtain an accurate measure of your arterial oxygen levels just to make sure they correlate with your SpO2 reading.
-Likewise, an ABG can also provide your doctor with lots of other useful information such as I explain in my soon-to-come post, “What Is An ABG.”
+Likewise, an ABG can also provide your doctor with lots of other useful information such as I explain in my post, “What Is An ABG?”

-What is supplemental oxygen.
+What is supplemental oxygen?

-It is when your lungs requires more oxygen than what is provided to you in room air to oxygenate your blood.
+It is when your lungs require more oxygen than what is provided to you in room air to oxygenate your blood.
 Room air contains about 21% oxygen, so supplemental oxygen would entail inhaling anywhere from 21% to 100% oxygen.

 What devices supply supplemental oxygen?

 The most common device used to provide it to you is a nasal cannula.
 This is a lightweight and easy to tolerate plastic device with prongs that enter your nares.
 A low flow enters your nose and your lungs along with oxygen in room air.
-Usually this provides your lungs with all the supplemental oxygen needed to adequately maintain healthy and normal oxygen levels in your arterial blood.
+Usually, this provides your lungs with all the supplemental oxygen needed to adequately maintain healthy and normal oxygen levels in your arterial blood.

 When is supplemental oxygen needed?